 Additionally, coffee might thin the blood.
 Reduce your usual intake until the infection is gone if you don’t want to take a short break.

-As was previously stated, you might want to keep an eye out for worrying symptoms like discharges, persistent bleeding, and excruciating pain on the lip.
-Bleeding is particularly concerning because lip piercings aren’t supposed to bleed for a long time.
+Bleeding is particularly concerning because Ashley piercings aren’t supposed to bleed for a long time.
 There may be some blood after piercing, but because the body has its own clotting factor, it will eventually taper off.

 Pus is concerning because bleeding and pus together can quickly cause tissue damage on the lips’ small surface area.